isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Storing Host Reservations in MySQL, PostgreSQL, or Cassandra
 ------------------------------------------------------------

-It is possible to store host reservations in MySQL, PostgreSQL, or Cassandra.
+Kea can store host reservations in MySQL, PostgreSQL, or Cassandra.
 See :ref:`hosts4-storage` for information on how to configure Kea to use reservations stored in MySQL, PostgreSQL, or Cassandra.
 Kea provides a dedicated hook for managing reservations in a